 It is obvious that with the rising hacking and online fraud in the online world, the privacy and security of users/customers are indeed required.
 With the outcome of chrome’s decision, users will have more sites to have a Secure message appeared on the browser’s address bar.
 It will assure them as well as boost website credibility.
 In the long run, it will lead to more profit with a high volume of customers.

 However, This announcement is not suddenly as Chrome v.56 shows HTTP sites as “Not Secure”, which allow password or payment card fields.
-After that, Chrome (version 62) started to mark “Not Secure” warning next to the URL, when user enter data on text form fields on HTTP pages and all HTTP sites visited in a private browsing window (Incognito mode).
+After that, Chrome (version 62) started to mark the “Not Secure” warning next to the URL, when the user enters data on text form fields on HTTP pages and all HTTP sites visited in a private browsing window (Incognito mode).

 At present, Chrome is having 68% of Android and Windows traffic encrypted while 78% of Chrome OS and Mac traffic is passed through encrypted channels.
 Moreover, 81 out of 100 sites use HTTPS by default.

 Google’s Lighthouse app that includes verification of HTTPS settings of websites.
-Developers can do Mixed content audits in the latest Node CLI version of Lighthouse, this tool assist developers to find which resources a website loads using HTTP, and which resources are ready to be updated.
+Developers can do Mixed content audits in the latest Node CLI version of Lighthouse, this tool assists developers to find which resources a website loads using HTTP, and which resources are ready to be updated.

 In addition, the CA/Browser forum has announced to put a cap on the validity of SSL certificate so, SSL certificates will now be available only for 2 years from March 1, 2018.
-It will help business to refresh their security with latest SSL updates and assess their SSL status on a regular interval.
+It will help the business to refresh their security with the latest SSL updates and assess their SSL status on a regular interval.